 These conditions include that the NBFCs and HFCs must be registered with the RBI and that they must have been profitable in at least one of the two preceding years 2017-18 or 2018-19.

-Also, the NBFCs and HFCs must fulfil the requirements related to capital to risk-weighted assets ratio, capital adequacy ratio, non-performing assets and special mention accounts.
+Also, the NBFCs and HFCs must fulfill the requirements related to capital to risk-weighted assets ratio, capital adequacy ratio, non-performing assets, and special mention accounts.
 Moreover, the NBFCs and HFCs must be rated by an investment grading agency approved by the Securities and Exchange Board of India.

 Solution or slump?